covarell/vbs_analysis/README.md

 <b> Combine </b>

 All cards can be found in the COMBINATION_FOLDER, with sub-directory 4l.
+Use CMSSW 10_2_13 for this part.

 To combine multiple cards: